DrMadThrust/docs-swag-collection/files/chapters-2.md

   Insanity: 4 Potential: -2

-  Enter with a grounded ultra (you might need to strafe left a bit after breaking the block before you wavedash), snag some coyote frames and hope that you hit a good cb.
+  Grounded ultra after entering with a wavedash (you might need to strafe left a bit after breaking the block before you wavedash), snag some coyote frames and hope that you hit a good cb.
 If you do, exit this room with a hyper into the next screen.
 If you don't, well..., we don't talk about that here.
 </details>

 <details>